 I expected the pregnancy test to be negative

 I was in a casual relationship with a bloke.
 I found out he was married and his wife was expecting a baby too.
 She was about 12 weeks when I found out I was pregnant.

 I went to the toilet at work and did the test.
-I was expecting it to come up negative and layed it on the floor as I sat there.
+I was expecting it to come up negative and lay it on the floor as I sat there.

 I happened to look down and started shaking as the word pregnant 2-3 came up

 I put the test in my pocket and immediately phoned the Drs for an appointment.
-They couldn't give me one until the thursday 10th dec and this was Monday 30th Nov .
+They couldn't give me one until Thursday 10th Dec and this was Monday 30th Nov.

-I text my best friend and asked her if she could look up the times of the local family planning clinic.
+I text my best friend and asked her if she could look up the times at the local family planning clinic.
 She kept asking me if I thought I was pregnant.
-Eventually I said yes.
+Eventually, I said yes.
 I felt guilty because she's desperate for a baby and has been trying for a few years now.